faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > millions of believers have testified of its truthfulness,

 Billions will testify of the truthfulness of the Quran.
-Millions will testify of the truthfulness of Ellen White's revelations, the truthfulness of Dianetics, and there are many devout followers ready to swear by [many other holy books](https://www.reddit.com/r/exmormon/comments/4wiv06/the_other_holy_books_and_spiritual_claims_book_of/) (also consider [these video testimonies](https://www.youtube.com/watch?v=l3EfXz5VzR8)).
+Millions will testify of the truthfulness of Ellen White's revelations, millions the truthfulness of Dianetics, and there are many devout followers ready to swear by [many other holy books](https://www.reddit.com/r/exmormon/comments/4wiv06/the_other_holy_books_and_spiritual_claims_book_of/) (also consider [these video testimonies](https://www.youtube.com/watch?v=l3EfXz5VzR8)).

 > and the book is readily available for examination

 Of course, almost all religious books (such as those mentioned above) are readily available for examination.
-Still, we note that the Gold Plates, which could far more definitively settle issues of historical provenance,[^settling_provenance] are unavailable for examination.
+Still, we note that the Golden Plates, which could far more definitively settle issues of historical provenance,[^settling_provenance] are unavailable for examination.

 > Critics must either dismiss the Book of Mormon with a sheepish shrug or produce a viable alternative to Joseph Smith’s account; namely, that he translated it by the gift and power of God.